kubeflow/website/content/en/docs/components/katib/hyperparameter.md

 [here](https://github.com/kubeflow/katib/tree/master/examples/v1beta1/mxnet-mnist).
 The experiment runs twelve training jobs with various hyperparameters and saves the results.

-If you installed Katib as part of Kubeflow, you can't run experiments in Kubeflow namespace.
-Run the following commands to change namespace and launch an experiment using the random algorithm
+If you installed Katib as part of Kubeflow, you can't run experiments in the Kubeflow namespace.
+Run the following commands to change namespace and launch an experiment using the random algorithm example:
-example:

 1. Download the example: